 Core Strategies for Implementing Desirable Difficulties

-Spaced Practice: Harnessing the Spacing Effect
+Spaced Practise: Harnessing the Spacing Effect

 Interleaving: Mixing Topics for Deeper Understanding

 alternates between different topics or problem types within single study sessions.
-This approach contrasts with blocked practice, where learners focus on one topic extensively before moving to another.
+This approach contrasts with blocked practise, where learners focus on one topic extensively before moving to another.
 Though interleaving initially feels more difficult and produces slower immediate improvements, it substantially enhances long-term retention and transfer.

 The effectiveness of interleaving stems from discrimination learning.
 When problems of different types appear in mixed sequences, learners must identify the problem type and select appropriate strategies rather than applying the same approach repeatedly.
 This additional cognitive step strengthens both conceptual understanding and procedural flexibility.

-Retrieval practice and desirable difficulties" width="auto" height="auto">
+Educational infographic Retrieval practise and desirable difficulties" width="auto" height="auto">

-Retrieval practice and desirable difficulties
+Retrieval practiceand desirable difficulties

 Testing Effect: Strengthening Memory Through Retrieval